Leadership Inside and Outside the Kitchen: Highlighting Black & POC ICE Alumni

 Roger Rodriguez (Pastry & Baking, ‘07)

 Chef Roger was introduced to chocolate making while studying Pastry & Baking Arts at ICE.
 After graduating, he got his first job as a pastry chef at Anthos in New York City, eventually going on to work in the kitchens of Jean-Georges, Gramercy Tavern and Del Posto.
 Chef Roger quickly discovered a passion for chocolate and sought out a distinct cacao company to set his dishes apart from those using commercial chocolate.
-This search led him to Cacao Prieto in Brooklyn, where he spent seven years as head chocolatier.
-In 2020, Chef Roger co-founded Vesta Chocolate with his wife, Julia.
-Vesta is a bean-to-bar chocolate shop and cafe and is on Eater's list of top-11 places to get Valentine's Day bonbons.
+This search led him to Cacao Prieto in Brooklyn, serving as head chocolatier for the past nine years.
+In 2020, Chef Roger co-founded Vesta Chocolate, a bean-to-bar chocolate shop, with his wife, Julia.

 Rose Noel (Culinary, ‘13)

 Chef Rose fell in love with cooking at a young age, but it wasn't until she finished college that she considered turning that passion into a career.
-After graduating and receiving a full-time offer from her externship site, Dovetail, Chef Rose continue to gain experience at several restaurants around the city, including Narcissa, Maialino, Monument Lane and La Pecora Bianca.
+After graduating and receiving a full-time offer from her externship site, Dovetail, Chef Rose continued to gain experience at several restaurants around the city, including Narcissa, Maialino, Monument Lane and La Pecora Bianca.
 In 2018, she and Chef Jason Pfeifer opened Danny Meyer's Manhatta, with Chef Rose serving as executive sous chef.
 In 2019, she left New York City for Washington, D.C. to work on a new Union Square Hospitality Group project, Maialino Mare, as executive chef.
-Now she's back, and is serving as the new culinary director of the Chelsea Hotel.
+Now she's back, and is serving as the Executive Chef of Marcus Samuelsson's seafood-driven restaurant Hav & Mar.

 Kwame Williams (Culinary, ‘07)